santoshurlam/Flappy-Bird-using-RL/README.md

 ## Rewards

-* Every state has a reward 0 except at the goal state.
+* Each state has a reward of zero, except for the goal state.
-* Goal state has reward 1.
+* The reward for achieving the goal state is 1.
 ## Algorithms
 ```bash
  Monte-Carlo